delb-xml/delb-py/ROADMAP.md

 - add a node type for CDATA
 - move parsing to a separate module with a dummy parser that still uses lxml as backend
 - provide means to build a wheel with *mypyc*
-- don't publish any wheel of this version
+  - but don't publish a mypycified wheel yet

 ## 0.7